Snina: History

 In 1876 Snina was a residence of the 10th region of the Zemplín area.
 The Roman Catholic classicist church from 1751 was modified at the beginning of the 19th century.
 A classicist Calvary in the cemetery dates from 1847, and features the Chapel of Virgin Mary.
 There is a manor-house from 1800 in the town set in a planned historical park, which is from the 19th century.
 In the courtyard of the manor-house is a public fountain with a well-known statue of Hercules from 1841.
 In the church's park there are monuments from World War II.
 There are also two military cemeteries from World War I near the town (Giglov has 130 graves of soldiers and Brehy has 153).

 Before the establishment of independent Czechoslovakia in 1918, Snina was part of Zemplén County within the Kingdom of Hungary.
 From 1939 to 1944 it was part of the Slovak Republic.
 On 25 November 1944 the Red Army entered Snina and it was again part of Czechoslovakia.

 On May 1, 1949, construction of the Vihorlat Enterprise began, and production started on July 15, 1951.
 The construction and extension of the enterprise, which was aimed at medium heavy engineering production, created further employment opportunities in construction organisations, services and trade.

 Along with the development of industry and services, housing developed.
 Housing estates and new family houses were constructed.
 The largest number of flats and family houses were built here between 1975 and 1990 for families displaced by the construction of the Starina reservoir, when the inhabitants of seven villages had to be moved out.

-Demographics

-According to the 2001 census, the town had 21,235 inhabitants.
-86.78% of inhabitants were Slovaks, 5.84% Rusyns, 2.51% Ukrainian, 1.86% Roma and 0.58% Czechs.
-The religious make-up was 56.03% Roman Catholics, 19.21% Greek Catholics, 13.59% Orthodox, 5.90% people with no religious affiliation and 0.30% Lutherans.
+Population